ann82/dv_assistant/relay-server/README.md

   - **Structured SMS Format**: Clear, readable format with numbered lists and contact details
   - **Comprehensive Resource Information**: Includes URLs, phone numbers, and service descriptions

+### Geocoding-Based Location Detection (NEW)
+- **Intelligent Location Extraction**
+  - Uses Nominatim/OpenStreetMap geocoding API to detect and validate locations in user queries
+  - Supports US city, state, and ZIP code detection with high accuracy
+  - Caches geocoding results for performance
+  - Fallback to pattern-based detection for reliability
+  - Non-US locations are detected and users are informed that support is US-only

+### Query Rewriting & Resource Search (Enhanced)
+- **US-Only Resource Search**
+  - If a non-US location is detected, the system responds: "I'm sorry, we are currently available only for US cities."
+  - For US locations, queries are rewritten to optimize shelter/resource search using high-quality search terms
+  - Conversational fillers are removed from the start of queries for cleaner input
+  - Location context is added only when appropriate

 ## Recent Updates

 ### SMS Messaging & User Experience Improvements (v1.0.10)